Open for Dining - Season Passes are on sale!

 • There are no refunds or credits given for lessons that are missed as a result of rescheduling due to weather or other mountain-related issues.

-*Program medical-related credit requests must be received within 14 days of an injury or qualifying event.
+*Program medical-related credit requests must be received within 14 days of an injury or qualifying even

 2023/24 Group & Private Lesson and Daily Rental Refund Policy